Naina1974/Thermo-mood/docs/hardware-notes.md

 hardware notes

 parts im thinking about:
-- esp32 devkit or maybe esp32-c3 mini
+- esp32 (probably devkit to start, maybe custom board later)
-- ws2812b leds or sk6812
+- ws2812b or sk6812 leds, not sure how many yet
-- dht22 or bme280 for temp sensing
+- temp/humidity sensor like dht22 or bme280
-- some capacitors for power filtering

-pcb problems:
-- routing is confusing lol
-- not sure where to put the power traces
-- ground plane stuff is weird
+- maybe a light sensor too

 power concerns:
-- leds draw a lot of current when bright
+- leds use a lot of current especially at full white
+- need to calculate max draw based on led count
-- might need external 5v supply
+- probably need external 5v supply, usb might not be enough
-- voltage drop could be an issue with long led strips
+- worried about voltage drop on longer strips

-- need to figure out decoupling caps placement
+pcb ideas:
+- keep it simple, just breakout for esp32 and connectors
+- maybe add some filtering caps
+- not sure about 2 layer vs 4 layer

+routing confusion:
+- ground planes are confusing
+- dont really get vias yet
+- watched some tutorials but still fuzzy on best practices